 Residency: To qualify for resident tuition, state law requires you be a state resident for 12 months.
 If you are a U.S. citizen or Permanent Resident and have come to WSU from out of state, establish residency in order to avoid paying out-of-state tuition.
 To establish residency, get your Washington State Driver’s license within 30 days of arrival; register your car; register to vote; establish a bank account; and live in- state for one year.
 Additional residency information is here.

-Current Students: Submit application for departmental teaching assistantships by late January for the following academic year.
+Current Students: Submit application for departmental teaching assistantships by late January for the following academic year to the Graduate Coordinator.

-Prospective Students: If you are applying to our Ph.D. program and submit your application materials by the priority application deadline established for fall, you will be considered for an assistantship in conjunction with being considered for admission.
+Prospective Students: If you are applying to our Ph.D. program and submit your application materials by the priority application (January 10th) deadline established for fall semester, you will be considered for an assistantship in conjunction with being considered for admission.

 Internal department funding is typically reserved for Ph.D. students.
 Various university offices hire Graduate Assistantship positions, such as the Women’s Resource Center, Center of Community Standards, Health & Wellness Services, Multicultural Student Centers, Center for Civic Engagement, Admissions Office, Office of Financial Aid, etc. See handout here with additional information.
 To inquire about any positions, you will need to reach out to these offices directly.
 Some offices may require a cover letter and a resume.